 - In A Game of Thrones, the Dire Wolf is the symbol of house Stark.
 At adulthood, if the TV show is any indication, they grow to the size of a horse.
 Everyone of Ned Stark's children is given a Dire Wolf pup as a companion early in the

-- Dungeons & Dragons is likely the Trope Codifier: Dire Animals are numerous, and Dire Rats, Badgers, Wolves and Bears are staples of the game and many adaptation, but more creative examples include Dire Crocodiles and Dire Sharks.
+- This game is likely the Trope Codifier: Dire Animals are numerous, and Dire Rats, Badgers, Wolves and Bears are staples of the game and many adaptation, but more creative examples include Dire Crocodiles and Dire Sharks.
 Basically any animal you can think of often has a dire version.
 Dire animals are distinguished by their size and being covered in spikes.

 - In 3.5, even Dire Animals had their own "more dire" counterpart in the form of "Legendary" beasts and "Paragon" beasts.